TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Experiments

 \subsubsection{RQ1}

 To evaluate the semantics of the generated dialogue, the most intuitive method is to conduct human evaluations.
 However, considering the time, cost, and potential inconsistencies associated with human evaluations, we propose utilizing the GPT-score.
 Specifically, given a generated double-channel dialogue audio, we first transcribe the audio from each channel into text with sentence-level timestamps.
 For this process, we employ the stable-ts package \cite{stable-ts} with the Whisper-large-v3 model.
 Subsequently, the transcribed sentences from both channels are grouped based on their start times, effectively representing the dialogue between the two speakers in text form along the timeline.
 Finally, the consolidated text is analyzed using GPT-4o \cite{gpt4osystemcard}, which assesses the meaningfulness and coherence of the dialogue on a scale of 0 to 5 with detailed rubrics.
 The complete GPT-4o prompts for unconditional and conditional generation settings are shown in Appendix \ref{sec:semanticEvalPrompts}.

-\textbf{Baseline Comparison.} We compare our trained baselines, STI and SCI, with dGSLM in the unconditional generation setting on the Fisher test set (the same setting used in the dGSLM paper).
-As shown in Table \ref{tab:allbaseline}, STI and SCI perform significantly better than dGSLM, showing that our baselines are trained reasonably well.
+To demonstrate the reliability of GPT-based evaluation, we conduct human evaluations, showing strong consistency between human- and GPT-evaluated scores (see Section \ref{apx:humaneval}).

-\textbf{Effectiveness of Our Approach.} We then demonstrate the effectiveness of \ourmethod{} through evaluations in both unconditional and conditional settings.
-In the "Conditional - All" scenario, GPT-4o uses ordered transcripts from both channels to assess responses based on user speech.
-However, we observed that GPT-4o overly prioritizes user-assistant interactions, neglecting the coherence of assistant-generated speech within its channel.
-To address this, the "Conditional - Assistant" setting provides only the assistant-channel transcript, enabling a focused analysis of semantic quality within the assistant channel.
+We demonstrate the effectiveness of \ourmethod{} through evaluations in both unconditional and conditional settings.
+In the ``Conditional - All'' scenario, GPT-4o uses ordered transcripts from both channels to assess responses based on user speech.
+However, we observe that GPT-4o overly prioritizes user-assistant interactions, neglecting the coherence of assistant-generated speech within its channel.
+To address this, the ``Conditional - Assistant'' setting provides only the assistant-channel transcript, enabling a focused analysis of semantic quality within the assistant channel.
+We also observe that GPT-4o tends to assign conservative scores for this task, which is evidenced by the ground truth text from the Fisher dataset achieving an average GPT-score of 3.3.
+Therefore, we rescale all GPT-score results from 0-3.3 to \textbf{0-10.0}.